RobertJDReid/CAS9_nickase_screen_volcano/README.md

-This R project file contains code and data used to produce figures 5A and S5C in the manuscript *Leading and lagging strand fork collapses differ in structure and requirements for repair* by Michael T Kimble, Aakanksha Sane, Robert JD Reid, Meret Arter, Matthew J Johnson, Rodney Rothstein, Scott Keeney and Lorraine S Symington.
+This R project file contains code and data used to produce figures 5A and S5C in the manuscript *Leading and lagging strand fork collapses differ in structure and requirements for repair* by Michael T Kimble, Aakanksha Sane, Robert JD Reid, Matthew J Johnson, Rodney Rothstein and Lorraine S Symington.
 In revision for *Molecular Cell*.

 A mutant version of *CAS9* , CAS9-D10A, was used to make single strand breaks in genomic DNA in combination with RNA guides targeting sites on